BisanzLab/LabProtocols/BacterialMedia.md

 **Notes for use:** Consider a 30min ethanol shock before plating to prevent background growth of *Enterococcus*.
 C. difficile will appear as yellow colonies with irregular shape and will fluoresce green under UV.

 **Instructions:** Mix water, peptone, agar, sodium phosphate, potassium phosphate, sodium chloride, magnesium sulfate, and fructose and autoclave.
-After cooling add neutral red (optional), sodium taurocholate d-cycloserine, and cefoxitin.
+Separately prepare a solution containing the neutral red, sodium taurocholate, d-cyclserine and cefoxitin in water 10mL water and filter sterilize.
+After cooling the media from the autoclave, add the filtered supplement mix.

 |Ingredient|Volume or Weight|Ordering Information|Stock Concentration|Final Concentration|
 |----------|----------------|--------------------|-------------------|-------------------|